appcircleio/appcircle-docusaurus/docs/integrations/common-workflow-steps/build-cache/how-to-share-file-between-build-profiles.md

 ---
-title: How to Share Files between Build Profiles
+title: How to Share Files Between Build Profiles
-metaTitle: How to Share Files between Build Profiles
+metaTitle: How to Share Files Between Build Profiles
-metaDescription: How to Share Files between Build Profiles
+metaDescription: How to Share Files Between Build Profiles
 sidebar_position: 4
 ---